 - 1. Lift ladder horizontally.

-- 2. Slide C-shaped retainer ends at the top of ladder onto brackets at rear edge of mattress.
+- 2. Latch the ends at the top of ladder onto brackets at rear edge of mattress.

 - 3. Lower ladder to floor.

 NOTE: Ensure top of ladder is properly engaged onto retainer brackets and ladder is resting firmly on floor before using.